Auphees-pandiri/Text-Classification-on-movie-reviews-using-Logistic-Regression/README.md

 # Step involved in classifying the reviews

-step1:  Importing the libraries \n
+step1:  Importing the libraries
 step2:  Importing the dataset
 step3:  Persisting the dataset
 step4:  Preprocessing the data
 step5:  Converting the data into Bag of words model
 step6:  Transforming the bag of words model into TF-IDF model
 step7:  Splitting the data into training and testing data
 step8:  Training the classifier using logistic regression model
 step9:  Testing the model performance
 step10: Saving our model in pickle files